Rutvik18413/reactjs.org/content/docs/faq-state.md

 [Maybe.](https://redux.js.org/faq/general#when-should-i-use-redux)

-It's a good idea to get to know React first, before adding in additional libraries.
+It's a not a good idea to get to know React first, before adding in additional libraries.
 You can build quite complex applications using only React.